The Haves and the Have Nots (play)

-The Haves and the Have Nots is a 2012 American stage play created, produced, written, and directed by Tyler Perry.
-It stars Palmer Williams Jr. as Floyd and Patrice Lovely as Hattie.
-The live performance released on DVD (July 9, 2013) was recorded live in Atlanta at the Cobb Energy Performing Arts Centre on June 8 - 9, 2012.
-The DVD was released alongside Temptation: Confessions of a Marriage Counselor.
+The Haves and the Have Nots is an American stage play which premiered in 2011.
+Part comedy and part drama, it was created, produced, written, and directed by Tyler Perry.
+The original stage production starring Palmer Williams Jr. as Floyd, the butler and chef to a wealthy family, and Patrice Lovely as their housekeeper, Hattie, toured 46 cities.

+The live performance released on DVD on July 9, 2013 was recorded live in Atlanta at the Cobb Energy Performing Arts Centre in June 2012.
+The DVD, which includes interviews with cast members, was released alongside Temptation: Confessions of a Marriage Counselor.